Movie Rebel Dykes

 - Bushrangers Basketball NZ - an official LGBTIQA+ basketball club entered into women’s basketball comps (on facebook}

 - Birds of a Feather lesbian coffee group in Whangarei - facebook group

 - Waikato Queer Women (beyond the binary) on facebook - private group - ask to join.

 - Sapphic Table - Meetup group for Tauranga/Bay women who enjoy good, food and conversation in the company of other lesbian/takatāpui women

-- Wanganui's own 'Flock of Lesbians' - Regular meetings for coffee, activities, support, ideas sharing, and a laugh email: email firstname.lastname@example.org and join in the loop.
-Lesbians visiting Wanganui welcome to email and we'll meet for coffee.
+- Whanganui's own 'Flock of Lesbians' - Regular meetings for coffee, activities, support, ideas sharing, and a laugh email: email@example.com and join in the loop.
+Lesbians visiting Whanganui welcome to email and we'll meet for coffee.